 - Scroll down and click the arrow next to ‘Tools to manage your spend’

 - Under ‘When you’re abroad’ use the sliders to Allow or Block calls to international numbers and general phone use.

-- Use the drop-down menu next to Data roaming cap to change the cap from £0 to £200.
+- Use the drop-down menu next to Data roaming to set your cap from a range of values between £0 to £40.

 Money-saving tips for using your phone abroad

 The simplest way to avoid an unexpected bill is to turn data roaming off.

 Apple: Turn off data in the Settings menu, find out how.